The Gibson Method™

 HOw I arrived…

-After personally experiencing burnout and watching dozens of people in many fields experience varying types of burnout, I studied burnout and then designed specific and practical methods to help move beyond burnout.
+After personally experiencing burnout and watching dozens of people in many fields experience varying types of burnout, I studied the phenomenon and then designed specific and practical methods to help move beyond burnout.

 What I learned…